-LIFE.com also spoke with Duncan himself — a still-vibrant 97-year-old who today lives in the south of France — about his memories of the conflict and his hope, in the end, that he might “show something of what a man endures when his country decides to go to war.”
+LIFE.com spoke with Duncan himself from his home in the south of France about his memories of the conflict — and his hope, in the end, that he might “show something of what a man endures when his country decides to go to war.”

 For instance, of his photograph (the first image in this gallery) of a Marine captain near the Naktong River after an attack by North Korean troops — as ammunition ran dangerously low and reinforcements were nowhere in sight — Duncan wrote in his classic 1951 book, This Is War!: “Ike Fenton, drenched and with the rain running in little droplets from his bearded chin, got the news.
 His tattered Baker Company Marines had only those few rounds in their belts remaining.
 If the Reds were to launch one more attack they would have to be stopped with bayonets and rifle butts.”

 But that attack never came.
 The Marines held the muddy, blasted, blood-drenched hill.
 “Radio communication was knocked out by the rain that day,” Duncan told LIFE.com, the recollection still obviously vivid more than six decades later, “and Fenton had to shout most of his orders and sent runners when shouting wouldn’t do.
 God, he was a cool one.
 He never lost his head.”